-\textbf{Baselines for pre-training.} We compare {\system} with various established FL algorithms, including standard FedAvg~\citep{McMahan2017CommunicationEfficientLO}, FedMeta~\citep{Chen2018FederatedMW}, which addresses the unseen scenario through meta-learning, and q-FFL(q $>$ 0)~\citep{Li2020Fair}, which aims at enhancing performance fairness across clients.
-For fair comparison, all schemes are adopted during the pre-training to construct initial models under the same setting.
-When applying these baselines in {\tt scenario} II, in each pre-training round $t$, after the global model is constructed in each round, we proceed to further train the global model with 5 additional iterations on the server dataset.
+\textbf{Baselines for pre-training.} We compare {\system} with several established FL algorithms, including (i) standard FedAvg~\citep{McMahan2017CommunicationEfficientLO}, (ii) FedMeta~\citep{Chen2018FederatedMW}, which employs meta-learning for unseen scenarios, and (iii) q-FFL(q $>$ 0)~\citep{Li2020Fair}, designed to balance performance across clients.
+When applying these baselines in {\tt scenario} II, in each pre-training round $t$, after the global model $\Phi^t$ has been constructed, we further train with 5 additional iterations on the server dataset.
 This extended training follows the approach in~\cite{Yang2023OnTC, Bian2023AcceleratingHF}, where the server's data is used to further refine the global model.
-Similarly, we introduce a baseline called {\tt CoPreFL-SGD}, which first constructs a global model according to Algorithm \ref{alg:scenario1} and then further performs SGD iterations using server data on the global model.
-Finally, we also consider initializations based on random weights, conventional centralized pre-training~\cite{nguyen2023where}, and popular FL algorithms like (v) SCAFFOLD~\cite{Karimireddy2019SCAFFOLDSC}, (vi) FedDyn~\cite{Acar2021FederatedLB}, and (vii) PerFedAvg~\cite{Fallah2020PersonalizedFL} (see Table~\ref{tbl:otherinit}).
+Similarly, we introduce a baseline called {\tt CoPreFL-SGD}, which first constructs a global model according to {\system} and then further performs SGD iterations using server data on the global model.
+Finally, we also consider initializations based on (iv) conventional centralized pre-training~\cite{nguyen2023where}, and popular FL algorithms like (v) SCAFFOLD~\cite{Karimireddy2019SCAFFOLDSC}, (vi) FedDyn~\cite{Acar2021FederatedLB}, and (vii) PerFedAvg~\cite{Fallah2020PersonalizedFL} (see Table~\ref{tbl:otherinit}).